groupdocs-merger/GroupDocs.Merger-Products/content/merger/nodejs-java/_index.en.md

   install: "npm i @groupdocs/groupdocs.merger"
   content: |
     ```javascript {style=abap}
-    // Load the source PDF file
+    // Load the original PDF file
     const merger = new Merger("sample1.pdf");

-    //  Add another PDF file to merge
+    // Add another PDF file to combine
     merger.join("sample2.pdf");

-    // Merge PDF files and save result
+    // Merge the PDF files and save the output
     merger.save("merged.pdf");
     ```
 ############################# Overview ############################
 overview:
   enable: true
   title: "Overview of GroupDocs.Merger for Node.js"
-  description: "Comprehensive API for merging, splitting, rearranging, and refining documents, slides, and diagrams in Node.js applications."
+  description: "A powerful API for merging, splitting, rearranging, and refining documents, slides, and diagrams in Node.js applications."
   features:
     # feature loop
-    - title: "Merge Documents with Ease in Node.js"
+    - title: "Merge documents with ease in Node.js"
-      content: "Utilize GroupDocs.Merger for Node.js to effortlessly combine PDF and Office documents into a unified file.
-This library extends broad format support, enabling the smooth integration and merging of different file types, thereby enhancing the document management process in Node.js applications."
+      content: "Combine PDF and Office documents into a single file effortlessly using GroupDocs.Merger for Node.js.
+With extensive format support, this library ensures seamless integration and merging of various file types, streamlining document management in Node.js applications."

     # feature loop
-    - title: "Simplify Document Handling by Segmenting Large Files"
+    - title: "Simplify document handling by segmenting large files"
-      content: "With GroupDocs.Merger for Node.js, you can easily split substantial PDF or Office files into more manageable pieces.
-Tailor your documents by dividing them based on specific pages, ranges, or individual page extraction, enhancing the organization and efficiency of your document workflows."
+      content: "Efficiently split large PDF or Office files into smaller, more manageable sections with GroupDocs.Merger for Node.js.
+Customize your documents by dividing them based on specific pages, ranges, or extracting individual pages, improving organization and workflow efficiency."

     # feature loop
-    - title: "Gain Full Control Over Your Document's Structure in Node.js"
+    - title: "Gain full control over your document's structure in Node.js"
-      content: "Redefine your document's layout by effortlessly rearranging, exchanging, or discarding pages using GroupDocs.Merger for Node.js.
-Adapt your documents to meet unique needs, providing unmatched flexibility in constructing a custom file configuration."
+      content: "Easily rearrange, swap, or remove pages to customize your document layout using GroupDocs.Merger for Node.js.
+Adapt your files to meet specific requirements, offering unparalleled flexibility in creating tailored document structures."

 ############################# Platforms ############################
 platforms:
   enable: true
   title: "Platform independence"
-  description: "GroupDocs.Merger for Node.js supports the following operating systems, frameworks and package managers"
+  description: "GroupDocs.Merger for Node.js is designed to work seamlessly across various operating systems, frameworks, and package managers, ensuring flexibility and compatibility for your development needs."
   items:
     # platform loop
     - title: "Amazon"